Communities

 Hello; I personally wouldn't make a compare to a construction site but I got the message behind the metaphor.
 That said; I would agree that more caution is needed from all users, but I share that ATMO the UI needs to be more "stage by stage"; take for example the "review before posting" mechanism they have in StackExchange and we don't have here;

-deleted user wrote almost 4 years ago
+deleted user wrote over 4 years ago

 and, I think that adding some pop-up notification such as "please only suggest a site if you are a group of at least N of people already willing to work together to maintain it --- please don't suggest a site only as one person" (or similar); kindly,